gautamjoshi1984/Melanoma_Detection_Assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- We were able to build a model with 82.6% test accuracy i.e. the model was able to correctly predict 82.6% of the images into correct classes.
+- First basic CNN model which was overfitting.
+In the second model we applied overfitting measures like Data augmentation, Dropouts and Batch normalization.
+But the second model resulted in very low training accuracy i.e. underfitting.
+Finally, we used the Augmentor to generate more images to fix the class imbalance issue.
+Using the new and the old dataset for training the final model, we were able to get 82.6% test accuracy i.e. the model was able to correctly predict 82.6% of the images into correct classes.
 - Below is our final model

 ![image](https://user-images.githubusercontent.com/28692811/196173619-c01e7dbe-99e1-4dcb-9179-0beb0b487c83.png)